Caparisun/Linear_Regression_Project/SQL_Files/README.md

 order by bedrooms DESC;
 ```

 - What is the average price of the houses with a waterfront and without a waterfront?
-The returned result should have only two columns, waterfront and Average of the prices.
+The returned result should have only two columns, waterfront, and Average of the prices.
 Use an alias to change the name of the second column.
 -
 ```
 select waterfront as "Waterfront: 0 = no, 1 = yes", round(avg(price),1) as 'average_front_type' from house_price_data
 group by waterfront;
 ```

-- Is there any correlation between the columns condition and grade?
-You can analyse this by grouping the data by one of the variables and then aggregating the results of the other column.
+- Is there any correlation between the column's condition and grade?
+You can analyze this by grouping the data by one of the variables and then aggregating the results of the other column.
 Visually check if there is a positive correlation or negative correlation or no correlation between the variables.
 ```
 select house_condition, grade from house_price_data
 group by grade